signalfx/gdi-specification/specification/opamp_datamodel.md

 Unlike the environment variable effective config, when multiple exporters are configured for a given signal, the agent SHOULD provide all the actively used endpoints.

+Implementations MAY choose to include disabled/inactive features in the yaml document with commented out lines.

 #### Example:

 ```yaml